 This process neutralizes the acidity of the cocoa nibs and gives the cocoa powder a smoother, more mellow flavor.

-Believe it or not, there is an easy and natural way to get black icing without artificial food coloring.
-Not only is black buttercream an interesting and exciting way to change up the look of cakes and cupcakes - it’s also naturally made with simple ingredients.
+Not only is black buttercream an interesting and exciting way to change up the look of cakes and cupcakes - it's also naturally made with simple ingredients.
+Refer to the step-by-step visual guide to make your natural black buttercream.

 Serving Suggestions